-Add a ball to the scene by clicking the appropriate icon in the Bodies object toolbar.
+Add a ball to the scene by clicking the appropriate icon Boli in the Bodies object toolbar.
 Move the ball under the hinge.
-Use the XY planes to lift the ball up by double-clicking on it and setting the Location τ to 0.2 m in its Properties Window.
+Use the XY

 Now link the ball to the hinge.
 If the hinge is selected, a stick joint will appear.
 Click and hold down the left mouse button on the stick, then move the cursor to the ball to be linked.
 When the left button of the mouse is released, the two objects are linked.